yashh-17/Web-technologies/README.md

 ### 3. Calculator
 A simple web-based calculator built using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations and has a sleek user interface.

-### 4. Listrace-v1.0
+### 4. To Do List
-An earlier project that includes basic web functionality.
+An earlier project that includes basic basic HTML, CSS and JS  .
 Details about this project can be found within the project folder.

 ## Getting Started